88 Comments

 What is the Ficha de Canje

-Getting the Ficha de Canje Internacional is contrary to popular opinion an easy process, at least if you know how it’s done, can reach the website for the online appointments and are lucky enough that there are free appointments.
+Contrary to popular belief, obtaining the Ficha de Canje Internacional is a straightforward process - at least if you know how it works, can access the website to book an online appointment, and are lucky enough to find available slots.

-Please note: The Ficha de Canje issued by Interpol in Peru and the criminal background check (Antecedentes policiales, penales and judiciales in Peru) issued in your home country and proving the lack of any police, criminal or judicial record are two different documents.
-Both documents are required by Migraciones, for example, to apply for a residence visa in Peru.
-You find more information on how to fullfil the Antecedentes requirement in our article "International document corresponding to the Antecedentes policiales, penales and judiciales in Peru".
+Please note: The Ficha de Canje issued by Interpol in Peru and the criminal background check (the antecedentes policiales, penales, and judiciales in Peru) issued in your home country, proving the absence of any police, criminal, or judicial record, are two different documents.
+Migraciones requires both documents, for example, when applying for a residence visa in Peru.
+You can find more information on how to meet the antecedentes requirement in our article “International document corresponding to the antecedentes policiales, penales, and judiciales in Peru.”

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...